mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 4.0.2 - 07-08-2018 =

+* Fix - Reverted to older version of Mollie API PHP client, as it caused more issues than it fixed.
+This means conflicts with other plugins that use Guzzle are still possible.
+Use Mollie Payments For WooCommerce 3.0.6 if you also use plugins Klarna, Simple Locator, Cardinity, LeadPages, ConstantContact until we can provide a solution.
+If you experience issues, please contact us.
+[Please review this article.](https://github.com/mollie/WooCommerce/wiki/Composer-Guzzle-conflicts)

 = 4.0.1 - 06-08-2018 =